Team-Aqua/File-Watcher/README.md

     FileWatchDestroy(duration, list of filenames) { action}

 Low Coupling and High Cohesion are the the attributes we find in well-structured, maintainable, high readable software.
-Cohesion implies that
+In general the more variables a method manipulates the more cohesive that method is to its class.
-Thus from a cohesion viewpoint the superior interface protocol would be:
+Thus from a high cohesion viewpoint the superior interface protocol would be:

+    FileWatch( type of alteration, duration, list of filenames) {action}